techscouter/semantic-xr/semanticXrInstructions.md

   * `volume` : exact or approximate (for example, bounding box) volume
   * `form` : exact or approximate (for example, bounding box) form
   * `actions` : natural language descriptions of the actions of the entity (like: running or talking), one or more in order of importance.
   * `semanticLevelOfDetail` : This very powerful field would enable the creator to define a default semantic level of detail hierarchy for a scan of the entities and define levels of details for zooming in and out semantically on the scene and going over the entities from a specific level of detail in a specific semantic order.
 It could greatly help in making scenes with a very large number of entities accessible.
 This field value on the entity, when applied to multiple entities, would enable the creation of the relations.semanticLevelOfDetail field’s graph (that appears down below under relations field). relations.semanticLevelOfDetail field's graph could provide for the user a powerful capability of an accessibility experience similar to a screen reader: like moving forward and backwards in HTML headings of a the same level and also moving up and down in levels of a specific entity.
 In addition to scanning 3D scenes horizontally or vertically or from closest to most distant element etc. from certain viewpoints, this opens up a way to scan the scene semantically in the way the creator or annotator of the scene defined.
 It could be implemented for example by values (tags) in a dot notation format of Level1Keyword_Order.Level2Keyword_Order.Level3Keyword_Order.
 The dots separate between levels of details and the order part recommends an inner order for a specific level of detail.
 As an example, a list of tags in a specific scene could be: house_1, house_1.door_1, house_1.window_2, house_1.window_3, house_1.kitchen_4, house_1.kitchen_4.oven_1, house_1.kitchen_4.refrigerator_2, house_1.window_5.
-In case of no immediate parent an empty string could also be added, for example: house_1, .car_1, .car_2, ..rocks_1 Virtual entities could be created as well, for example : pileOfRocks_1, groupOfPeople_1 etc.
+In case of no immediate parent an empty string could also be added, for example: house_1, .car_1, .car_2, ..rocks_1.
+Virtual entities could be created as well, for example : pileOfRocks_1, groupOfPeople_1 etc.
   * `categoriesAndAttributes` : array of categories and their attributes which describe the entity.
-    * `category`: non comprehensive list of examples for categories of entities: star, planet, landscape, landscapeArchitecture, architecture, internalDesign, prop, livingEntity, player, light, camera, controller, pointOfView, hitPoint, effect, music, text, table, chair, semanticXr etc. Note that the option to have semanticXr as a nested semanticSpatialEntity is extremely powerful (for usage examples see the Examples folder)
+    * `category`: non comprehensive list of examples for categories of entities: star, planet, landscape, landscapeArchitecture, architecture, internalDesign, object, location, livingEntity, player, light, camera, controller, pointOfView, hitPoint, effect, music, text, table, chair, semanticXr etc. Note that the option to have semanticXr as a nested semanticSpatialEntity is extremely powerful (for usage examples see the [Semantic-XR examples document's composite Semantic-XR section](/Examples/semanticXrExamples.md#composite-semantic-xr)).
+It would be useful to define standard categories as part of a standard while still enabling custom ones.
     * `attributes`: attributes and their values within the specific category.
 For example: for category 'text' the attributes could include the actual text in different languages.
-The value of the attributes field could include nested fields/arrays itself.
+The value of the attributes field could include nested fields\ arrays itself.

 * `pointsOfView` : points in space from which view-based data is generated.
   * `semanticSpatialEntityId` : the pointOfView itself is a semanticSpatialEntity with location, rotation etc.
-  * `source` : semanticSpatialEntityId of the entity which is the source of this pointOfView (for example the player, a camera, a controller, an eye etc.).
+  * `source` : semanticSpatialEntityId of the entity which is the source of this pointOfView (for example the player, a camera, a controller, a portal, an eye etc.).
   * `visibleSemanticSpatialEntities` : array of all semantic spatial entities that are visible from this point of view.
     * `semanticSpatialEntityId`
 	* `projectedSemanticSpatialEntityCenter` : properties of the center point of the semantic spatial entity.